twoojoo/job-rate-limiter/README.md

 All these conditions can be handled via this library by

-- using job namespaces to indicate different API servers
+- using **jobs namespaces** to indicate different API servers
-- using job keys to indicate different API accounts
+- using **jobs keys** to indicate different API accounts
-- using job kinds to indicate the kind of request
+- using **jobs kinds** to indicate the kind of requestT
-- setting rate limiting rules for each of these scopes and for each kind of limit
+- setting *rate limiting rules* for each of these scopes and for each kind of limit

 ## Basic usage